Light of the Seven

-"Light of the Seven" is an orchestral piano piece in the HBO's series Game of Thrones, the television series adaptation of A Song of Ice and Fire by George R. R. Martin.
+"Light of the Seven" is an orchestral piano piece in the HBO fantasy series Game of Thrones, the television series adaptation of A Song of Ice and Fire by George R. R. Martin.
 It first played during the show's season six finale and was composed by Ramin Djawadi in 2016.
 "Light of the Seven" is the first time piano is used in the music for Game of Thrones.
 It was nominated by the International Film Music Critics Association for Film Music Composition of the Year.